-The normal routes for commercialising a technology by the University of Edinburgh will involve one of the following:
+The normal routes for commercialising a technology by the University of Edinburgh will involve one of the following three options:

+- Develop the technology further with a commercial partner.
 One of the most constructive forms of knowledge transfer, for all partners involved, is collaborative research.
-This is where a company and a University department work together to pursue a research objective that is of mutual benefit, and is jointly managed under a collaborative agreement.
+This is where a company and a University department work together to pursue a research objective that is of mutual benefit and is jointly managed under a collaborative agreement.
 This often includes a first option for the company to commercialise the results.

+- Form a startup or University spinout company to take the technology to market.
 EI can support you in forming your own company to commercialise the technology.
 We provide a leading enterprise support service, working with staff to turn innovations into startups of spinouts (companies in which the University retains an ownership stake), and we connect them with funding and investors.
-Learn more.
+Learn how to form a company.

 Choosing the most appropriate route

 The decision as to which commercialisation route is applicable for a particular piece of technology is dependent on several factors, such as:

 - the nature of the technology (e.g. is it disruptive or complementary to existing solutions)